the-bantoo/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/introduction/index.md

 ERPNext addresses some fundamental problems SMEs struggle with when managing their resources:

-- **Affordability**: It is a Free and Open Source Software, freely available to download and install.
+- **Affordability**: It is a designed to meet your budget, implement what you are ready to.
 - **Completeness**: All necessary modules are available.
-[View full list](https://erpnext.com/docs/user/manual/en "ERPNext User Manual").
+[View full list](https://docs.thebantoo.com/docs/user/manual/en "ERPNext User Manual").
 - **Customization**: It is easy to add fields, or add more features.
 - **Efficiency**: Computing requirements are relatively low (cheaper to host and manage).
 - **Wholesomeness**: A single system and database that allows multiple users to record transactions or extract data simultaneously.